Payroll, Tax

 Increase in Yearly Contribution Limits for Health Savings Account (HSA)

-As an extension of changes made to retirement contribution limits, individual contribution limits to HSAs have also increased by $200 to $3,850 for self-coverage and by $450 to $7,750 for individual employees using family coverage.
-These changes in 2023 allow employees to contribute more, lower their taxable earnings, and benefit from a nearly 5% increase to contribution limits compared to 2022.
+As an extension of changes made to retirement contribution limits, individual contribution limits to HSAs have also increased to $4,150 for self-coverage and $8,300 for individual employees using family coverage.
+These changes in 2024 allow employees to contribute more, lower their taxable earnings, and benefit from an increase to contribution limits compared to 2023.

 Similar to retirement contribution limit changes, it’s important to inform your employees about the updated annual limits to HSAs and ensure that any adjusted or newly enrolled accounts are accurately managed by your payroll provider.

-For 2023, the federal social security wage base has increased by $13,200 to $160,200, creating a monthly $140 increase in social security benefits for beneficiaries.
+For 2024, the federal social security wage base has increased to $168,000.
 Despite this wage base change, the social security tax rate of 6.2% remains steady.
 Similarly, Medicare taxes will sustain the same withholding rate of 1.45% and will not include a cap to maximum wages.
 Like the changes to the social security wage base, high-earning employees will have to pay a higher total amount, and employees earning over $200,000 in taxable annual income must continue to pay 0.9% in additional Medicare taxes.

 Your payroll provider and software should be capable of adapting to these taxable income bracket changes and protecting employees from overpayment of federal income tax.
 If your employees need to resubmit their W-4 forms to align with these changes, be sure to offer assistance and resources to support them.